 The True Outcome of HANA

-Now companies that purchased HANA will try to justify the purchase (no one likes to admit they got bamboozled) because BW runs faster.
+Now companies that purchased HANA will justify the purchase (no one likes to admit they got bamboozled) because BW runs faster.
 However, these same executive decision makers entirely leave out the impact of HANA’s far more expensive hardware in the performance analysis.
-Companies that purchase HANA for BW don’t test or hire out tests to determine how much of the performance benefit is due to hardware.
+Companies that purchase HANA for BW don’t test or hire out tests to determine how much the performance benefit is due to hardware.
 That is how much Oracle or DB2 (and a modern version of Oracle and DB2) would perform on the same hardware.